jadedsouza/HideAndGeek/README.md

 # HIDE AND GEEK
 A game to help you discover the UW Campus with a fun leaderboard!
 Built using websockets, APIs, and some database calls.
+Created with [Bradley Knorr](https://github.com/IamSuperB4), [Connor Voelk](https://github.com/connorvoelk), and [Lauren Ng](https://github.com/laurenng).

 ## Game Instructions
 1. Open up https://hide.laurenng.me/, input your name, and optionally, pick a color! <br>